thomwiggers/thomwiggers.nl/content/publications/pq-wireguard/index.md

 title: "Revisiting PQ WireGuard: A Comprehensive Security Analysis With a New Design Using Reinforced KEMs"
 authors:
-  - Keitaro Hashimoto
+  - keitaro
-  - Shuichi Katsumata
+  - shuichi
-  - Guilhem Niot
+  - guilhem
-  - Thom Wiggers
+  - me
 date: 2026-05-18T08:00:00-07:00
 hugoblox.ids: {doi: ""}